blizzhackers/documentation/kolbot/MiscellaneousOptions.md

 * download using SVN Checkout... -> (https://github.com/Nedkali/DiaBaseV1/trunk)
 * create a subfolder ...\d2bs\kolbot\MuleInventory\
-* you have the option to not use the Diabase function which overwrite the files, using Utilities > Verify logging files, and it's enough to replace the default libs\MuleLogger.js with https://pastebin.com/5AkYLwNU - which will create the both log files for the default D2BS Char Viewer (in mules\realm\account) and Diabase(in MuleInventory\).
+* you have the option to not use the Diabase function which overwrite the files, using Utilities > Verify logging files, and it's enough to replace the default libs\MuleLogger.js with [Mulelogger on gist](https://gist.github.com/mf022/a0ee6d71d071dc45635650cef4bc8afd) - which will create the both log files for the default D2BS Char Viewer (in mules\realm\account) and Diabase(in MuleInventory\).

 ## silencing the scripts
 **me.overhead** command in d2bs is displayed only on client side, like the **print** command, too.
 Nobody in the same game cannot see those messages.
 Those are different than server chat messages starting with **!** symbol.